kenza-ily/kenza-ily/README.md

 ### Welcome to my GitHub page 🙋🏻‍♀️
-- 👋 Hi, I’m Kenza, **I’m a Biomedical Engineer specialising in AI for healthcare!**
+- 👋 Hi, I’m Kenza, **I’m a Biomedical Engineer specialised in AI for healthcare!**
 - 👩🏻‍🎓 I'm an AI for Health MSc Student at UCL
 - 💼 I'm an AI Product Specialist at Vivanti
 - 😍 My interests are Healthcare NLP, XAI and multimodality approaches